-- We use reflection to manipulate things that already exist and, normally, are set. - But unlike programming, we are not tied to specific names, types or views. - We have the ability to dynamically change what things are, regardless of how they were written! - More specifically, we are modifying objects at runtime.
+- We use reflection to manipulate things that already exist and are set in a specific way. - But unlike programming, we are not tied to these defined states - We have the ability to dynamically change what things are, regardless of how they were defined! - More specifically, we are modifying the state of objects at runtime.